DataQualityCommittee/dqc_us_rules/README.md

 ### Ruleset Detection

-When the DQC plugin is run without specifying the the ruleset (with the `--xule-rule-set` option), the plugin will attempt to determine the correct ruleset based on the facts in the instance document.
-The plugin will look at the namespaces of the primary items of the facts in the instance and look check the ruleset map to determine the correct ruleset.
+When the DQC plugin is run without specifying the the ruleset (with the `--xule-rule-set` option), the plugin will attempt to match the correct ruleset based on the facts in the instance document.
+The plugin will assess the namespaces of the primary items of the facts in the instance and check the ruleset map to determine the correct ruleset.

 An initial the ruleset map is included in the "xule" plugin folder.
 It is named rulesetMap.json.
 The first time the plugin autodetects a ruleset, the ruleset map in the plugin folder is copied to the application data folder.
 This is the version that is used to determine which ruleset to use.